michab66/jlaunch/README.md

 ## I have the launcher executable, what now?
 Note that the generated launcher--in our example 'Farboo.exe'--has to be placed in the existing jlink image directory hierarchy at the same position where the file `jvm.dll` is located.
 This is currently `{jlink-app-root}/bin/server` but this may change in coming versions of the Jdk.

 In Windows Explorer the launcher is displayed with the application icon that was passed to `jlgen.exe` above.
-On a double click your application opens, joy starts :)
+On a double click your application opens and joy starts :^)

 The next step for professional application packing is to create a native Windows installer based on the JLink file system including the `jlgen`-generated launcher that has to be configured as the start application.
 We use the [WiX toolset](https://wixtoolset.org/) for this purpose, but this is a different story.